skookumer/EmpireOfDirt/project03/README.md

 Our group met many times to discuss possible implementations and decide on a general algorithm for the program to follow.
 We made sure all group members understood the intended flow of the program.
 We also did peer programming which helped everyone participate in the inception of the key parts of the data processing.
 Eric provided a lot of code that read the *.bam file quickly and used encoded sequences to speed up processing of the sequences.
 This allowed us to get data faster than requiring many minutes of initialization and saved iteration time.
 Because of this, we spent less time waiting for the program to run while troubleshooting.

 # Struggles
 Because our program was so fast, our initial approach was to read in the whole file and process it each time, instead of subsetting it.
 We realized that we were not getting a lot of information this way due to the sheer number of our initial motif scores, and that we should instead run our program many times on many randomized subsets.

 # Personal Reflections
-## Eric Arnold
-Group leader's reflection on the project
-- Implementation of Gibbs Sampling methods.
-- more experience with numpy
--

-# Struggles
-- What is the rule of thumb for the number of iterations for a dataset of this size?
-10,000 seems way too few.
--

-# Personal Reflections
 ## Group Leader